 - Lifetime thermostat warranty

-- Home Health™ Report Card and 29-point visual check on each visit
+- Home Health™ Report Card and 29-point visual check on every visit

-- Regular preventive maintenance and energy savings up to 30%**
+- Annual preventive maintenance and energy savings up to 30%**

-Save More on Heating Costs with Knochelmann Service Experts
+Save More on Heating Costs with Service Experts Heating, Air Conditioning & Plumbing

-Although natural gas prices are on the rise, there are many ways to reduce your heating bill with our Expert assistance.
-To get started, call us at 859-905-0834 for an appointment and we'll take a look at what you can do to save money this winter!
+Although natural gas prices are going up, there are countless ways to lower your heating bill with our Expert assistance.
+To get started, call us at 866-397-3787 for an appointment and we’ll take a look at what you can do to spend less money this winter!

 *For HVAC Service Memberships, certain warranty exclusions and limitations apply.
 See your signed agreement for full terms and conditions.
 For the Advantage Program™, please see your signed Advantage Program Agreement for full details and exclusions.
 Lease with approved credit; visit ServiceExperts.com for details. **Potential savings may vary depending on age and condition of equipment, personal lifestyle, system settings, equipment maintenance, and installation of equipment and duct system.